apache/nuttx/Documentation/platforms/risc-v/bl808/boards/ox64/index.rst

 This configuration enables support for the general purpose ADC and the adc example app.
 By default, the ADC will scan external channels 3, 4, 6, 7 and 9 (GPIO pins 11, 6, 12,
 13 and 18).
 Serial Console is enabled on UART3 at 2 Mbps.

+spi
+---

+This configuration enables support for SPI0 and spitool.
+By default, GPIO14 is MISO, 13 is MOSI, 15 is SCLK and 12 is SS.
+Serial Console is enabled on UART3 at 2 Mbps.